 - Learning to identify when it is too much and what causes this type of stress

-- Sorting out how to better address the stressful situations, whether it be delegating some of the load to another team member, or practicing other methods of stress relief.
+- Sorting out how to better address the stressful situations, whether it be delegating some of the load to another team member, or practicing other methods of stress relief

 The Leadership Management of Per Wickstrom of Behavioral Rehabilitation Services Rehab Center

 Per Wickstrom is the owner and head of several different rehabilitation centers, as well as a recovering addict himself.
 He understands what leadership stress can impose upon an individual, and helps many individuals in this position to overcome their addictions every year through his centers.
 Determining the balance of leadership, stress, and maintaining one’s recovery can seem difficult at first, but it is doable.
-As mentioned above, delegation is an important point.
+As mentioned above, delegation is an important point in avoiding addiction in the workplace.
 Hire diligent employees that can help to ensure that operations are running smoothly, as this takes a large load off of the leader.
 Per Wickstrom, is an excellent example of this, as he has set up his numerous centers to be individually run by qualified and trusted individuals, while he still runs the overall operation without detriment to his stress level or recovery.